Kim Kardashian Stuns In Gorgeous Black Pantsuit During White House Meeting With Trump — Pics

 Kim Kardashian visited the White House on May 30, to talk about a serious issue, prison reform.
 Her outfit was sophisticated and subdued for the formal meeting.
 See what she wore below.

 Kim Kardashian, 37, is known for flaunting her famous assets, regularly appearing naked or next to naked on social media or magazine covers.
 But on May 30, she visited the most famous building in the United States looking serious and sophisticated.
 For her White House visit, The KUWTK star rocked an all black pantsuit, but put a twist on the look with electric green Yeezy heels.
-She styled her signature brunette tresses in loose beach waves, and TBH she’s never looked better!
+She wore her hair, which was styled by Justin Marjan, in loose beach waves, and her makeup was done by Ariel.
+TBH, she’s never looked better!
 It was a classic choice for Kim, and we loved her look!
 In the photos obtained by TMZ, Kim can be seen entering through the security gate of the West Wing of the White House, and we can’t wait to hear what all went down.
 SEE KIM’S WHITE HOUSE LOOK HERE!

 She met with President Donald J. Trump to ask him to pardon Alice Johnson, a 63-year-old great-grandmother who received a life sentence for a first-time drug offense.
 She has already served 21 years.
 Today also happens to be her birthday.
 “Happy Birthday Alice Marie Johnson.
 Today is for you,” Kim wrote on Twitter.
 Before meeting with Trump, Kim spoke about prison reform with WH senior advisor Jared Kushner, who is Ivanka Trump‘s husband.